-The Fall Harvest Festival takes place on the three Saturdays following Thanksgiving day.
-The dates for 2017 are Nov 25th, Dec 2nd, & Dec 9th.
-This is a time to load up the family and spend a day “down on the farm”.
-While you are visiting us, you will see the donkey working an old time cane press.
+The Fall Harvest Festival takes place on the two Saturdays following Thanksgiving day.
+The dates for 2022 are Nov 25th, 26th & 27th, Dec 3rd & 4th.
+This is a time to load up the family and spend a day down on the farm.
+While you are visiting us, you will see the donkey working an old-time cane press.
 Here you can learn about the process of extracting the juice from the sugar cane in preparation to make syrup.
 Just steps away is the outdoor syrup mill where the juice is boiling over a roaring fire with a sweet aroma that fills the air.
 Once you have learned about the syrup cooking and have become hungry from the sweet smell, take a trip to the kitchen.
 We serve homemade biscuits, syrup, sausage and milk gravy.
-We also offer a barbecue sandwich.
+We also offer a barbecue sandwich or you can visit the concessions for hot dogs, nachos and other snacks.
+We also offer meaty eats at the food trailer.
+We have sausage on a bun, chicken on a stick, corn dog bites, smoked turkey legs & boudin.
 After feeling like you have been to grandma’s house you can return to the outdoors and listen to some bluegrass and gospel music or take your children to the petting zoo.

 If arts and crafts interest you, we have that too!
 A special part of our craft area is the “Spinner and Weavers”.
-They come each year with their spinning wheels and loom woven products to sell.
-From year to year, we are blessed with different artists, such as watercolor artists, basket weavers, and very talented wood workers.
+They come each year with their spinning wheels and loom-woven products to sell.
+From year to year, we are blessed with different artists, such as watercolor artists, basket weavers, and very talented woodworkers.
 We feel that there is something for everyone!
 After you have seen everything and would like to sit for a while, take a ride on the hay wagon.
-We have hayrides leaving every 1/2-hour and the charge is $2.00 per person.
+We have hayrides leaving every 1/2-hour and the charge is $3.00 per person.
 The Royal Ambassadors and Girls In Actions from Palestine Baptist Church use all proceeds from the hayride for various mission projects.
-This will give our young boys and girls a “hands on” approach to mission work.
+This will give our young boys and girls a “hands-on” approach to mission work.
 Each year at the close of the season our young people and their leaders come together to pray and discuss how the mission money will be best used according to need locally and globally.